kwngptrl/FEM-expenses-chart-component-main/README.md

 ### Continued development

-One thing that I didn't do compared to the challenge was the tooltip is not on top of the each 'bar' without a tooltip arrow.
+One thing that I didn't do compared to the challenge was the tooltip is not on top of each 'bar' and has a tooltip arrow.
 I find the default in Chart.js to be nice enough.
 Perhaps additional padding around the values would work also.

 ### Useful resources